PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 instance
 ========
 A single instance of a :ref:`module` is a completed coding of the necessary selections within that type of module.
-The set of selections are determined by the user, and any part (or all) of this set can be accessed and edited through the :ref:`Sign summary window<sign_summary>`.
-For most types of modules in SLP-AA, an entire instance can be duplicated or removed as desired.
+The set of selections are decided by the user, and any part (or all) of this set can be accessed and edited through the :ref:`Sign summary window<sign_summary>`.
+A fully-coded sign in a corpus is then made up of its :ref:`sign_level_info`, its :ref:`sign_type` specifications, and the necessary instances of each type of module.

 .. _ipsilateral: